JLiborius/photodiode-auslesen/README.md

 # Serial Data Logger to CSV

-This simple Python script reads data from a serial port, displays it in real-time, and saves it into a CSV file.
-It is especially useful for logging data streamed from microcontrollers (such as Arduino, ESP32, etc.) that output measurements in `time_ms,voltage` format.
+This Python script reads data from a serial port, displays it in real-time, and saves it into a CSV file.

 ---